exponential-decay/the-format-registry/README.md

 The work is the result of a four-day hack during November 2013.
-Its goal is to challenge the status quo, to influence the rapid development of further format registries and linked open data initiatives within the digital preservation community.
+Its goal is to challenge the status quo, to influence the rapid development of further format registries and other linked open data initiatives within the digital preservation community.

 The focus of this project will be on the data and the augmenting of what is currently available.